HewlettPackard/oneview-ansible/examples/ImageStreamer/README.md

 ```

 This playbook shows how to perform rolling updates of server profiles.
-The playbook expects a variable called serial, if its set to 1, the updates of server profile are performed serially The typical use cases include updates of servers under a load balancer where the service is still available even when servers are performing updates.
+The playbook expects a variable called serial, if its set to 1, the updates of server profile are performed serially.
+The typical use cases include updates of servers under a load balancer where the service is still available even when servers are performing updates.